When 0% Intro APR Is a Strong Fit

 They can also be useful for controlled transitions when moving from high variable APR exposure.
 The key is to treat the intro window as a fixed project with a defined completion target.

-Core terms to compare
+Core Terms to Compare

 Evaluate whether intro APR applies to purchases, transfers, or both.
 Then compare intro duration, transfer fee, and post-promo APR range.
 Always model end-of-promo balance under your expected payment pace.